AhsanulHasan16/Food-Ordering-Website-PHP/README.md

 1. Passwords are all encrypted before being stored in the database.
 2. Protected from SQL Injections.

 If you want to run this on your system, you have to configure the config folder.
 You have to edit the confidurations in the constants.php file.
-That's where the database and all the connections are configured.
+That's where the database and all the connections are set.
+If there's any problem while configuring those, feel free to contact me.